GozdeHisarckllar/around-express/README.md

 # Around the U.S. Back End

-* Project 12 for the [Practicum by Yandex](https://practicum.yandex.com) curriculum.
+* Project 12/13 for the [Practicum by Yandex](https://practicum.yandex.com) curriculum.

-* The project includes Node.js and Express.js methods, routers and middlewares.
+* The project uses Node.js and Express.js methods, MongoDB database, mongoose, routers and middlewares.

 ## Directories